DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 Clinical Takeaway

 Spinal taps are often overused in Lyme disease evaluation.
-While valuable for ruling out other conditions, they rarely confirm or exclude neurologic Lyme disease.

-A normal spinal tap does not rule out Lyme disease.
-Careful clinical evaluation, symptom patterns, and appropriate testing provide more reliable guidance than routine invasive procedures.
+Careful clinical evaluation, symptom patterns, exposure history, and appropriate testing provide more reliable guidance than protocol-driven invasive procedures.

 Dr. Daniel Cameron, MD, MPH